 Male and female flies can be distinguished by their eyes.
 Males have large eyes that meet in the middle while female eyes are separate.

 The evolution of flies has been rather slow until the 1850s.
-Since then, man has been one of the strongest forces exerting change on our insects because present-day man is altering the face of earth by destroying forests, cultivating prairies, spraying insecticides, and killing game animals faster than his ancestors could.
+Since then, humans have been the strongest forces exerting change on our insects.
+We are altering the face of earth by destroying forests, cultivating prairies, spraying insecticides, and killing game animals faster than our ancestors could.
 This is a rather sobering statement!

 Diptera are difficult to ID so I’m feeling pretty lucky to have some of the genera known even though they are unable to ID’d down to the species level.
 Many of them do not have a common name.
 Where I have found one, I have included it, otherwise they are listed by their genus and alphabetized as such.